 Am I ready for such a visit?
 Zachaeus did not think so, but Jesus said I am coming to your house…The Centurion said ‘Lord I am not worthy that you should come under my roof’.
 But his prayer was answered there and then.
 No wonder both these two men believed in Jesus.

-Could that email or text message or phone, or knock at the door be Him coming to visit unawares in another person, in word of friend and strang or as a person need.
+Could that email or text message or phone, or knock at the door be Him coming to visit unawares in another person, in word of friend and stranger or as a person in need.
 With memories of Frances Thompson’ s ‘Hound of Heaven‘ with the pursuing divine love ‘his hand outstretched caressingly‘ how sad to leave Christ knocking and never open to him.
 How often have I have missed his coming to me?

 An Everyday Experience

 As I journey through life I want to walk with Jesus and to be more conscious of him travelling with me.
 In the words of a modern hymn I want to ‘make of life’s brief journey a new ‘Emmaus road’.

 In an oft quoted passage in the American Puritan, Jonathan Edward’s Published memoires he records his wife Sarah’s description of a deep experience of Christ which she had in the time of revival in 1742: